Frequently Asked Questions

 - Why do you use a Credit Reference Agency (CRA)?

-PaydayUK as a responsible lender, will check our own records and we will also contact CRAs to get information on your credit behaviour with other organisations.
+PaydayUK as a responsible lender, will contact CRAs to get information on your credit behaviour with other organisations.
 This will help us make the best possible assessment of your overall situation before we make a decision.